adnanbhanji/EU-Chatbot-Reco-System/docs/getting_started.md

 # Getting Started

+This guide outlines the steps required to set up and run the project, connecting it to WhatsApp via the Vonage API and leveraging Flask, ngrok, and OpenAI for functionality.

 ## Prerequisites

-List of prerequisites and how to install them.
+Before starting, ensure you have the following prerequisites installed and set up:
+- Python
+- Flask
+- ngrok

+Instructions on installing these prerequisites can be found at their respective official documentation pages.

 ## Installation

-Step-by-step guide to installing the project.
+Follow this step-by-step guide to install the project:

+1. **Sign Up for Vonage API**: Create a free account at [Vonage API](https://developer.vonage.com/en/home) to obtain your API keys.
+2. **Install Python, Flask, and ngrok**: Make sure you have Python and Flask installed.
+For ngrok, follow the setup instructions specific to your operating system at [ngrok setup](https://dashboard.ngrok.com/get-started/setup).
+3. **Set Up the WhatsApp API Sandbox**:
+   - Navigate to the API Dashboard --> Developer Tools --> Message Sandbox.
+   - Scan the QR code provided and send the given passphrase to the displayed number via WhatsApp.
+   - Initialize ngrok in your command line interface (CLI) by typing `ngrok http 8080`.
+This command generates a forwarding URL.
+   - In your Vonage account's Message Sandbox settings, paste the forwarding URL into the inbound webhook URL field and append `/wastatus` for the status webhook URL.

+4. **Install Project Dependencies**:
+   - Locate the `requirements.txt` file in your project directory.
+   - Run `pip install -r requirements.txt` to install all necessary dependencies.

 ## Running the Project

-Instructions on how to run the project:

-### How to connect our model to your whatsapp

-1) Start by signing up for a free Vonage API account: https://developer.vonage.com/en/home
-2) Download python, flask and ngrok
-3) For ngrok, you have to create an account here(check if you have mac or windows): https://dashboard.ngrok.com/get-started/setup/macos
-4) First start by creating a message API Sandbox for whatsapp:
-      - Once you sign up to Vonage, go to API Dashboard --> Deveolper Tools --> and Message Sandbox.
-      - Then scan the QR code and send the passphrase given to that number in whatsapp.
-      - Then, after you downloaded ngrok, co to your cmd and type ngrok to make sure it works.
-      - After, type ngrok http 8080: This will give you a forwarding URL that ends with free.app.
-      - Copy that link, and go back to your vonage account, and paste it on the message sandbox, where it says webhooks on the inbound box.
-On the Status box, paste the same link, and on the end put "/wastatus".
-      - Finally, save the webhooks.
-5) Now for the code:
+To run the project and connect it to your WhatsApp, follow these detailed steps:

+1. **Generate Authorization Header**:
+   - Navigate to `watsapp` --> `generate_auth.py`.
-      - Go to watsapp --> generate_auth.py, and put your api_key and api_secret(you will find this in your Vonage account in API Settings) and save.
+   - Enter your Vonage `api_key` and `api_secret` found under API Settings in your Vonage account.
-      - Next, run python generate_auth.py.
-This will give you the authorization_header.
-      - Next, go to config.py and paste that authorization_header in the vonage_authorization_header.
-      - Then, go to OpenAI(https://platform.openai.com/api-keys), and create an OpenAI API Key(make sure this key has credit, otherwise it will give you an error saying there is a problem with your OpenAI API Key).
+   - Execute `python generate_auth.py` to generate your authorization header.
+   - Copy the generated authorization header into `config.py` as the value for `vonage_authorization_header`.

+2. **Configure OpenAI API Key**:
+   - Create an API Key at [OpenAI](https://platform.openai.com/api-keys).
+Ensure your key has credits to avoid errors.
+   - In `config.py`, replace `openai_key` with your newly created OpenAI API Key.

+3. **Update Configuration**:
-      -  After, in the vonage_sandbox_number, input the number you sent the passphrase to in whatsapp(the vonage number).
-You should input this number without the + sign.
-E.g., 14157386102.
+   - In `config.py`, update `vonage_sandbox_number` with the number you used to send the passphrase to, excluding the `+` sign.

+4. **Customize Command Trigger**:
-      -  Then, go to the commands.py, and in this part of the code: elif question != "JOIN LINT MUSIC", replace "JOIN LINT MUSIC" with your passphrase in all caps.
+   - In `commands.py`, find the line `elif question != "JOIN LINT MUSIC"` and replace `"JOIN LINT MUSIC"` with your passphrase in all caps.

-      -  Finally, save this.
-  6) Next to run the code, you should enter these commands:
+5. **Environment Setup and Dependencies**:
+   - Execute the following commands in your CLI to prepare your environment:
+     ```bash
-      - Remove-Item -Recurse -Force .\env\
+     Remove-Item -Recurse -Force .\env\
-      - python -m venv env
+     python -m venv env
-      - .\env\Scripts\activate
+     .\env\Scripts\activate
-      - python -m pip install --upgrade pip setuptools wheel
+     python -m pip install --upgrade pip setuptools wheel
-      - pip install flask openai requests python-dateutil
-      - pip install openai==0.28.1
-7) Finally, run python app.py and send a message throught whatsapp to test our model!
-(Type start registration, or start report if you want to start those processes, otherwise it will connect you to ChatGPT).
+     ```

+6. **Run the Application**:
+   - Start the application with `python app.py`.
+   - Test the model by sending a message through WhatsApp.
+Use commands like "start registration" or "start report" to initiate specific processes, or directly interact with ChatGPT for other inquiries.

+This setup guide should help you successfully configure and run the project, integrating it with WhatsApp for real-time messaging and data processing.